asethia/retaildsl/README.md

 1. This will allow to parse AST tree at once and eval at runt time based on defined various promotions.
 2. This will also allow us to define user interface effectively to define such promotions.

 The grammar of lexical parser can be extend further to accommodate various other keywords and functions.
+The current retail promotion grammar supports following keywords: "Promotion", "for", "Sku", "Category", "discount", "percentage", "Var"

+The current project has following scala trait or classes:

+1. PromoFunctions - List of Promotion functions defined based on the promotion object modeling.
+2. RetailPromotionParser - Retail promotion parser to build AST Tree
+3. RetailPromotionEval - Evaluate AST tree at run time based on run time context.

 The AST tree for “Promotion for Sku(Var(offer_skulist1),Var(offer_skulist1)),Category(Var(offe r_catlist)) discount Var(x_percetage) percentage” will be “Promotion(List(SKURule(List(Var(offer_skulist1), Var(offer_skulist1))), CategoryRule(List(Var(offer_catlist)))),Promo(Var(x_percetage)))”